 It comes down to math

-Relationships thrive on a balance between give-and-take.
-When you act selfishly and hurt your partner, you incur some cost on them.
+Relationships thrive on a balance between give and take.
+When you act selfishly and hurt your partner, you incur some cost to them.
 They can’t continue the relationship if it continues to be costly for them.
 No one likes to lose.

 So, you have to somehow pay for your transgressions to re-balance the relationship.
 You can do that by apologizing and promising not to repeat that behavior.
 It may be enough, but sometimes you may have to do more, like taking them on a date or buying them flowers.